trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/ApexClassUtilities.md

 #### Return Type
 **String**

-,[object Object], This is the text following ,[object Object], through,[object Object],the end of the line.
+Text following ,[object Object], through the end of the line.

 #### Example
 ```apex